INTRODUCTION

 Constituent power

-No one can become a possessor of the constituent power without both a date of birth and a nationality.
+No one becomes a possessor of the constituent power without both a date of birth and a nationality.

 - It is because of the date of birth that a citizen passes to the third phase [maximum] at the age of majority.